Chao-Xi/jxazurebook/docs/az400/2az400_test.md

-### Question-101 ？？？
+### Question-101  💩💩

 You use GitHub for source control.

-You are evaluating whether to use proxying to add a private upstream MyGet package feed to your MyGet feed.
+**You are evaluating whether to use proxying to add a private upstream MyGet package feed to your MyGet feed**.

 What are two possible advantages of this approach?
 Each correct answer presents a complete solution.

 NOTE: Each correct selection is worth one point.

 * A. minimizes the impact of upstream source availability issues
 * B. minimizes latency when accessing the package
-* **C. provides automatic authentication**
+* C. provides automatic authentication
-* **D. minimizes the impact on your storage quota**
+* D. minimizes the impact on your storage quota

 The correct answers are:

-**A. minimizes the impact of upstream source availability issues** ✅ **B. minimizes latency when accessing the package** ✅
+**A. minimizes the impact of upstream source availability issues** ✅

+**B. minimizes latency when accessing the package** ✅

  Why these are correct: